IntelePeer

 Series D in 2011

-Liquid Robotics Inc. specializes in the development and refinement of the Wave Glider, an unmanned surface robot designed for real-time ocean data collection and communication.
-This innovative robot harnesses wave and solar energy for propulsion, allowing for long-duration missions without the need for manpower or refueling.
-The Wave Glider facilitates the connection between subsea data and satellite communication, creating an integrated ocean network.
-Its applications span various sectors, including defense, maritime domain awareness, environmental assessment, and the oil and gas industry.
-The company provides a range of services, including mission planning, operation, and reporting.
-Established in 2007 and headquartered in Sunnyvale, California, Liquid Robotics operates as a subsidiary of The Boeing Company, addressing critical challenges related to ocean monitoring and protection.
+Liquid Robotics Inc. specializes in the development and manufacturing of the Wave Glider, an innovative unmanned surface robot designed for real-time ocean data collection and communication.
+This technology enables long-duration missions in various sectors, including defense, environmental monitoring, maritime domain awareness, and oil and gas exploration.
+The Wave Glider is powered by both wave energy and solar power, allowing it to operate without the need for manpower, refueling, or emissions.
+It effectively connects subsea data to satellites and land, facilitating a comprehensive ocean network.
+The company also provides a range of services, including mission planning, operation, and reporting.
+Founded in 2007 and headquartered in Sunnyvale, California, Liquid Robotics has garnered multiple accolades for its technological advancements and contributions to oceanic research.
+As of December 2016, it operates as a subsidiary of The Boeing Company.

 Cobalt Technologies